rohitbatra29/Sampling_on_CT-AR/README.md

 # Consequences of sampling frequency on the estimated dynamics of AR processes using continuous-time models.

-This page is dedicated for the simulation and analysis code used in the paper.
+This page contains all the simulation and analysis code used in the paper.

 Psychological Methods Link: https://psycnet.apa.org/record/2023-87339-001